zalando/skipper/docs/tutorials/auth.md

 Skipper encrypts the cookies and also generates a nonce during the OAuth2.0 flow for which it needs a secret key.
 This key is in a file which can be rotated periodically because it is reread by Skipper.
-The path to this file can be passed with the flag `-oidc-secret-file` when Skipper is started.
+The path to this file must be passed with the flag `-oidc-secrets-file` when Skipper is started.

 ### AuthZ and access control